roverslim/liquid-static-analysis-workshop/exercises/bonus2/README.md

 Now that we know the basics, let's extend the analysis of the Liquid language to support [control flow tags](http://shopify.github.io/liquid/tags/control-flow/).

+Remember to bring your files from past exercises, you'll need them.

+This exercise is a challenge to the reader.
+If you solve it you should be pretty proud of yourself!

+Be sure to let us know! richard.wilson@shopify.com & tomasz.skorupa@shopify.com

+We'd be very interested in hearing about your solution.

+As usual, the below instruction is available in example input and output files like the past exercises.

 ## Instructions

 Modify the Liquid tokenizer and Liquid analyzer to support ```if-else-endif``` statements.